 - crustaceans – such as prawns, crabs and lobsters

 - molluscs – such as mussels and oysters

 - tree nuts – including almonds, hazelnuts, walnuts, brazil nuts, cashews, pecans, pistachios and macadamia nuts

 - sulphur dioxide and sulphites (if they’re at a concentration of more than 10parts per million

 The current law doesn’t apply to takeaway shops and sandwich shops.
-It prescribes that food prepared on the premises in which it’s sold isn’t required to display allergen information in writing.
+It prescribes that food prepared and packaged on the premises in which it’s sold isn’t required to display allergen information in writing.
 This means allergy sufferers sometimes don’t know what’s in the food they eat unless they specifically ask.

 So, a sandwich or salad made on site doesn’t need to include any allergen information at all.
 However, if a consumer asks for allergen information, this must be given in person by the food business.